shumwaymark/sentinelcam/README.rst

   fps, int, pipeline velocity at start of event type, str, event type

-Event detail files always include a header row, with varying data structures depending on the type of event.
+Event detail files always include a header row, with potentially varying data structures depending on the type of result data.
 The naming convention for all detail files is: ``EventID_TypeCode.csv``

 .. csv-table:: Tracking Event Detail
   :header: "Name", "Type", "Description"